yarusome/MDN-content/files/en-us/web/css/color_value/index.md

 color-mix(in oklch, oklch(60% 0.2 10), oklch(60% 0.2 30))
 ```

-> **Note:** If a component is missing from both colors, this component will also be missing after the interpolation.
+> **Note:** If a component is missing from both colors, this component will be missing after the interpolation.

 #### General case